 Attendance in school is compulsory as provided by I.C.
 20-33-2-6.
-An absence due to suspension, expulsion, exclusion, illness, or lawful removal of the student from school by the parent or guardian is not truancy.
-We understand that family emergencies, injuries, illness or deaths in the immediate family may occur; however, when a student is not in attendance at school, he or she will be marked absent.
+We understand that emergencies, injuries, illnesses, or deaths in the immediate family may occur; however, when a student is not in attendance at school, he or she will be marked absent.

 Whenever it seems necessary that a pupil be absent from school for any reason, the parent must call the office.
+Failure to do so will result in an unexcused absence.